 Bishi, Debata, Khuntia, Padhi, Panigrahi, Pattojoshi, and Sarongi are some of the other Odia Brahmin surnames.

 Brahmin surnames have a touch of heritage and cultural history attached to them.
 This list of brahmin surnames will help you know more about their cultural richness and diversity.
 Brahmins were mainly associated with priestly duties and were highly regarded by all the sections of society.
+Certain surnames like Gowda, Reddy, Modi, Agarwal, Varma, Naik, and Sheth may also be brahmin surnames but they are usually occupational names.
 This collection of surnames was compiled after careful consideration, and it has been divided into different segments for your convenience.
 So, scroll through the list and learn more about their culture.